cortex-js/cortex-js.github.io/kb-compute-engine.md

 Elements of ordered collections can be accessed using their index.

 Indexes start at `1` for the first element.
-Negative indexes can be used to access elements from the end of the collection, with `-1` being the last element.
+Negative indexes access elements from the end of the collection, with `-1` being the last element.

 <nav className="hidden">
 ### At